Robie House: 1920s to early 1950s

 In June 1926, the Wilbers family sold their Woodlawn Avenue residence to the Chicago Theological Seminary, whose campus was just to the south.
 The seminary paid $90,000 for the house and the furnishings, which remained largely intact, except for a bedspread that Isadora took as a souvenir.
-Originally, the residence was to be used as an administrative building until the seminary completed a new building.
+Originally, the residence was to be used as a temporary administrative building until a new building was completed.
 The seminary used the house as a dormitory, meeting space, and classrooms, though it wanted to redevelop the site in the long term.
 Seminary officials placed some of the furniture in storage.
 In addition, it sometimes gave tours of the Robie House.
-The architect Ludwig Mies van der Rohe, the director of the Illinois Institute of Technology's (IIT) architecture school, was among those who toured the house.
+Ludwig Mies van der Rohe, the director of the Illinois Institute of Technology's (IIT) architecture school, was among those who toured the house.

 By 1941, the seminary was considering demolishing the house, which was then being used as a women's dormitory.
 A graduate student at IIT inadvertently learned of the demolition plans and informed his instructors, including Mies.
 In response, writers such as Alexander Woollcott, Carl Sandburg, and Lewis Mumford, as well as architects such as Buckminster Fuller and Eliel Saarinen, protested the demolition.
 One of Wright's apprentices, William F. Deknatel, led a committee to advocate for the house's preservation.
 Ultimately, the plans were postponed due to World War II.
 In 1952, the seminary applied for a zoning variance to convert the first story into a dormitory.
 By that decade, the Robie House was being used for conferences, and much of its original decorations had been destroyed.
-At the time, the building was called the Conference House.
+By then, the building was called the Conference House.